 Employees will receive additional pay added to base wages for any of the reasons below.
 Employees may receive as many types of premium pay as are applicable.

-Longevity Pay

-1) Upon completion of their tenth consecutive year of service as a permanent employee of the City, employees shall receive longevity pay of two percent (2.0%) to their base pay.

-3) Longevity pay shall be calculated on the basis of the employee’s regular hourly rate, not including premium pay.

 Working Out of Classification

 Whenever an employee is temporarily assigned to a higher classification, that employee shall be paid an additional five percent (5%) of their base salary or the minimum rate of pay in the higher classification, whichever is higher.
 Compensation for out-of-class assignments may be provided only if assignment is preauthorized and the employee has substantially performed the work of the higher classification for all hours worked out of class after the first day.